| | |

 Because colostrum contains a number of growth factors—including IGF-1 and TGF-beta—it can stimulate muscle growth and repair.
 This makes colostrum an ideal supplement for female athletes or women who are looking to improve their overall strength.

-3. strengthens Gut Health
+3. Strengthens gut Health

 Colostrum is rich in lactoferrin and other bioactive compounds, helping support the growth of healthy gut bacteria.
 This can be particularly beneficial for women who suffer from digestive issues, such as irritable bowel syndrome (IBS), bloating, or constipation.